Improving Brain Tumour Care surveys share your experiences and help create change

 You can be fined up to £1,000 if you don’t tell the DVLA or DVA about your brain tumour diagnosis.
 You may also be prosecuted if you’re involved in an accident caused because your tumour or the treatment you’ve received is affecting your ability to drive.

-At any time when you’re allowed to drive, you must also tell the DVLA or DVA if:
+If you’re allowed to drive with a brain tumour, you must tell the DVLA or DVA if:

 What if my doctor thinks I’m currently unfit to drive?